Arkansas Highway 265: History

-Although not one of Arkansas' original state highways, the path that AR 265 follows is one of the state's oldest.
+Although not one of Arkansas' original state highways, the path that Highway 265 follows is one of the state's oldest.
 Originally a Native American trace named the Great Osage Trail, the route was first used as a Military Road from St. Louis to Fort Smith, and later as the Trail of Tears.
 The Butterfield Overland Mail Route was active from 1857 to 1861 on the route.
 The route carried U.S. mail, and also carried telegraph lines west.
 Portions of the route are named Old Wire Road (also Old Missouri Road in Fayetteville) paying homage to the route's past.
-Although not all parts of AR 265 are the exact path followed by the stage coaches, nor are all parts of Old Wire Road separate of AR 265.
+Although not all parts of Highway 265 are the exact path followed by the stage coaches, nor are all parts of Old Wire Road separate of Highway 265.
 This comes from the fact that there were many different alignments of the historic routes.
-Although there is no doubt about the southern segment's accuracy, AR 265 is known as Old Missouri Road (or Crossover Rd.) paralleled by Old Wire Road in Fayetteville, but it is not clear to the traveler which route is more historically accurate.
+Although there is no doubt about the southern segment's accuracy, Highway 265 is known as Old Missouri Road (or Crossover Rd.) paralleled by Old Wire Road in Fayetteville, but it is not clear to the traveler which route is more historically accurate.

 The Strickler to Fayetteville segment was designated in 1958.
-Another AR 265 was later designated as a connector between AR 16 and AR 45, with this route being extended to its current alignment in 1973.
+Another AR 265 was later designated as a connector between Highway 16 and Highway 45, with this route being extended to its current alignment in 1973.
 The northernmost segment was designated in 1973, and was most recently paved in 1990.